 Other impacts of withdrawing:

 • Could begin your grace period for federal Stafford loans, or repayment if you have already exhausted your grace period.
-For more information on Stafford loan repayment, visit our xxxxx page. (link)
+Find more information at Stafford Loan Repayment.

 • Withdrawing impacts your Satisfactory Academic Progress and could make you ineligible to receive aid in future terms.
-For more information, visit our Satisfactory Academic Progress page (link).
+Find more information at our Satisfactory Academic Progress page.

 • Could change your academic standing or other academic attributes (such as GPA) with the Office of Admissions, Registration and Records, or with your department.
 If possible, please speak with your academic advisor prior to withdrawing to determine the full consequences on your studies.